KhronosGroup/SyclParallelSTL/README.md

 SYCL enables single-source development of OpenCL applications in C++ whilst enabling traditional host compilers to produce standard C++ code.

-The SyclSTL
+SyclParallelSTL
 ---------------------

-SyclSTL exposes a SYCL policy on the experimental::parallel namespace that can be passed to standard STL algorithms for them to run on SYCL.
+SyclParallelSTL exposes a SYCL policy in the experimental::parallel namespace that can be passed to standard STL algorithms for them to run on SYCL.
 Currently, the following STL algorithms are implemented:

-* sort : Bitonic sort for ranges which size is power of two, sequential sort otherwise.
+* sort : Bitonic sort for ranges where the size is a power of two, or sequential sort otherwise.
 * transform : Parallel iteration (one thread per element) on the device.
 * for\_each  : Parallel iteration (one thread per element) on the device.
 * for\_each\_n : Parallel iteration (one work-item per element) on the device.